linwk20/linwk20.github.io/_pages/about.md

   - /about.html
 ---
 ## 🎓 _About Me_
-I am a Ph.D. student at the University of Rochester advised by [Yuhao Zhu](https://yuhaozhu.com/), focusing on Computer Graphics, VR, Sensor Design, Computer Architecture, and Robotics.
+I am a Ph.D. student at the University of Rochester advised by [Yuhao Zhu](https://yuhaozhu.com/), focusing on Computer Graphics, AR/VR, Sensor Design, Computer Architecture, and Robotics.
 My goal is to bridge the gap between hardware and software through system-level design and optimization.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;  Previously, I earned my B.E. from Tsinghua University and my M.Sc. from Peking University.
 I have also interned at AMD and Cambricon Technologies.
 Find more details in my <a href="images/Weikai_Academic_CV.pdf">CV</a>.